mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="astrazeneca"></a>
 ### AstraZeneca Information

-_Last updated: July 6, 2021_
+_Last updated: July 27, 2021_

-If your first dose of vaccine was AstraZeneca, please note that limited supplies exist.
 All people with AstraZeneca as first dose are now recommended to receive Pfizer or Moderna as their second dose.
 This has been proven safe and even offers a higher level of protection compared to receiving a second dose of AstraZeneca.
 It's recommended that you wait a minimum of 8 weeks before receiving your second dose of any of the vaccines, but you may receive one as early as 28 days from first dose.

 If you strongly wish to receive a second dose of AstraZeneca, there are a total of 15 medical clinics and pharmacies that are acting as regional hubs to offer second-dose AstraZeneca vaccinations.
 You can use the [online vaccine finder](https://manitoba.ca/covid19/vaccine/finder.html) to find a location with available doses.